shinington/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I have been a research staff member at NEC Labs America since spring 2021.
+I have been a research staff member in the [Data Science & System Security Department](https://www.nec-labs.com/research-departments/data-science-system-security/data-science-systems-research-home) at [NEC Labs America](https://www.nec-labs.com/) since spring 2021.
 My new webpage is [here](https://liangtong.info/).

 I was a Ph.D. candidate in the Computer Science & Engineering Department at Washington University in St. Louis between 2018 and 2021, advised by Professor [Yevgeniy Vorobeychik](https://vorobeychik.com/).
 My research interests are machine learning (ML) and computer security.
 Specifically, I am interested in both ML for security applications and security of ML models themselves.